 “In accordance with Governor Hochul’s commitment to upholding high ethical standards, campaign contributions have no bearing on government decisions,” Jerrel Harvey, Hochul campaign communications director, said in a statement obtained by Fox News Digital.

 A spokesman for Digital Gadgets told the Times Union the price New York paid was “very competitive at the time,” even though California paid $6.75 per test by going direct to the supplier.

 “Any implication to the contrary is misleading and willfully disregards the fact that, given the size and date of the order, Digital Gadgets paid more per unit for AccessBio testing than the State of California, thereby risking hundreds of millions of dollars in capital costs to execute an order of this size.” , incurring millions of dollars in costs for chartering aircraft and overtime for employees over Christmas and New Year’s, and then also having to meet the state’s retrospective requirement that tests have an extended expiration date — requiring the additional procurement of materials,” the spokesman said.

 Digital Gadgets founder Charlie Tebele has also denied any wrongdoing.

 CLICK HERE TO GET THE FOX NEWS APP

-Reinvent Albany executive director John Kaehny renewed his call for an investigation into the $637 million in government deals paid to Digital Gadgets, telling the New York Post: “There’s a dark cloud of pay to play hanging about that.”
+John Kaehny, executive director of Reinvent Albany, renewed his call for an investigation into the $637 million in government deals paid to Digital Gadgets, telling the New York Post, “There’s a dark cloud of pay-to-play hanging over it.” ”